Retroid Pocket 2

 The Retroid Pocket 2 is an Android-based handheld video game console created in China by GoRetroid and released in September 2020.
 An emulation console, it is capable of playing games from various handheld and non-handheld systems, including all consoles up to the Dreamcast.
-It cannot play normal video game cartridges and is a ROM-only device, legal in China but a legal grey area in the United States, where it is often imported.
+As the device does not accept game cartridges or discs, the user must supply a ROM image of the games they wish to play.
 It is the successor to the Retroid Pocket, and has emerged as a prominent handheld console for retrogaming alongside the Anbernic RG351.
-It is priced at US$84.99, however, an upgraded version, the Retroid Pocket 2+, was released in early 2022, featuring a touchscreen, stronger CPU and RAM, and higher-quality buttons, at a slightly higher price point of US$99.
+It is priced at US$84.99, however, a second version, the Retroid Pocket 2+, was released in early 2022, featuring a touchscreen, stronger CPU and RAM, and higher-quality buttons, at a slightly higher price point of US$99.
+A third version, the Retroid Pocket 2S, was released in mid 2023, featuring even stronger CPU and RAM.
 Critics praised its low price and build quality, but its outdated Android version (later updated), front end interface, low battery life, and offset analog sticks were noted as points of contention.

 Specifications

-The Retroid Pocket 2 and its upgraded version both maintain a horizontal form-factor and plastic shell.
+The Retroid Pocket 2 and its upgraded versions maintain a horizontal form-factor and plastic shell.
 They also both support Wi-Fi and Bluetooth 4.0, and have a screen resolution of 640x480 with a 4:3 aspect ratio, with a Micro HDMI connector to output to large screens.
 On release, the Pocket 2 only supported Android 6, but it was updated to Android 8.1 in October 2021.
-The Retroid Pocket 2+ supports Android 9.0.
+The Retroid Pocket 2+ supports Android 9.0 while the Retroid Pocket 2S supports Android 11.

 The system has 3 to 5 hours of battery life per charge.